Discourse now ships with official hooks to perform auth offsite.

 Logging off users

-to log out any user in the system if needed.
+You can use the POST admin endpoint /admin/users/{USER_ID}/log_out to log out any user in the system if needed.

-setting.
-If no URL has been set here you will be redirected back to the URL configured in sso url
+To configure the endpoint Discourse redirects to on logout search for the logout redirect setting.
+If no URL has been set here you will be redirected back to the URL configured in discourse connect url.

-Search users by `external_id`
+Search users by external_id

-endpoint.
-This will return a JSON payload that contains the user information, including the user_id
+User profile data can be accessed using the /users/by-external/{EXTERNAL_ID}.json endpoint.
+This will return a JSON payload that contains the user information, including the user_id which can be used with the log_out endpoint.

 Existing implementations

-Our WordPress plugin makes it easy to configure SSO between WordPress and Discourse.
+• Our WordPress plugin makes it easy to configure SSO between WordPress and Discourse.
 Details about setting it up are found on the SSO tab of the plugin’s options page.

 Future work

-- We would like to gather more reference implementations for SSO on other platforms.
+• We would like to gather more reference implementations for SSO on other platforms.
 If you have one please post to the Dev / SSO category.

 Advanced Features

-to force them to update if the url is the same.
-Right now, you can’t pass an empty url to disable users’ avatar. - By default the welcome message will be sent to all new users created through SSO.
-If you wish to suppress this you can pass
+• By default the welcome message will be sent to all new users created through SSO.
+If you wish to suppress this you can pass suppress_welcome_message=true

-Debugging your SSO provider
+Debugging your DiscourseConnect provider

 We will log a warning to the logs with a full dump of the SSO payload: